RussC-Xer0n3/IP-Port/index.md

 - Formatting
 - Quantity of nested loops permitted in Python
-- Trying to speed up the generation process for 'o' notation
+- Trying to speed up the generation process for 'o(log)n' notation

 ### Some success
 ```